-Traffic control devices such as signals, signing, and pavement markings shall be updated as required to comply with the Manual on Uniform Traffic Control Devices, the Manual on Uniform Traffic Studies, the Department's Design Standards, and the ADA design guidelines issued by the Secretary of the U.S. Department of Transportation.
+Traffic control devices such as signals, signing, and pavement markings shall be updated as required to comply with the Manual on Uniform Traffic Control Devices, the Manual on Uniform Traffic Studies, the Department's Design Standards (excluding the structures of such traffic control devices per Section 25.4.27), and the ADA design guidelines issued by the Secretary of the U.S. Department of Transportation.
 The District Traffic Operations Engineer (or staff) shall determine any new or additional devices required.